-- Start in 2-D, if possible, and then go to 3-D - Much smaller problems ⇒ much faster turnaround - Experiment with meshing, boundary conditions, solvers, etc - Keep in mind how physics differs from 3-D - Start with coarse resolution and then increase resolution - Much smaller problems ⇒ much faster turnaround - Experiment with meshing, boundary conditions, solvers, etc. - Increase resolution until solution resolves features of interest - Resolution will depend on spatial scales in BC, initial conditions, deformation, and geologic structure - Is geometry of domain important?
+- Start in 2-D, if possible, and then go to 3-D - Much smaller problems ⇒ much faster turnaround - Start with an exact solver - Experiment with meshing, boundary conditions, solvers, etc - Keep in mind how physics differs from 3-D - Start with coarse resolution and then increase resolution - Much smaller problems ⇒ much faster turnaround - Start with an exact solver - Experiment with meshing, boundary conditions, solvers, etc. - Increase resolution until solution resolves features of interest - Resolution will depend on spatial scales in BC, initial conditions, deformation, and geologic structure - Is geometry of domain important?
 At what resolution? - Displacement field is integral of strains/stresses - Resolving stresses/strains requires fine resolution simulations - Use your intuition and analogous solutions to check your results!